iter8-tools/docs/docs/user-guide/topics/parameters.md

 --set assess.SLOs.upper.http/error-count=0
 ```

-All the parameters of a task or an experiment are optional unless indicated otherwise.
+All the parameters of a task or an experiment are optional unless indicated otherwise in the documentation of the task or expereiment.